CS35L/bar-backend/docs/design.md

 **In this section, unless specified, the term `response` refer to to the user's answer or follow-ups, not HTTP response.**

+Reply to a response by its response id.

 The request is:
 ```JavaScript
 {